mwojnars/hypertag/README.md

 ### Why to use Hypertag

-- **Concise syntax**: inspired by Python, the indentation-based syntax is a lot cleaner, more readable and maintainable than raw HTML; it requires less typing, is less redundant, and lets you concentrate on coding rather than chasing unmatched opening-closing tags.
+- **Concise syntax**: inspired by Python, the indentation-based syntax is a lot cleaner, more readable and maintainable than raw markup; it requires less typing, is less redundant, and lets you concentrate on coding rather than chasing unmatched opening-closing tags.
 - **Code reuse** by means of functions/classes is the corner stone of programming, yet it is missing from HTML; this is fixed now with Hypertag: